Drathore0007/Power_BI_DA_100/ExamQuestions.md

 * D. Tag the user in a comment.

 ## Answer: B
+NOTE: IF A USER WANT TO RECEIVE A NOTIFICATION AFTER CERTIAN SALES PERCENT INCREASE OF DECREASE THEN ANSWER WILL BE  "C. Create a data alert".

 ## Q.4 You build a report to analyze customer transactions from a database that contains the tables shown in the following table.